 | Frequency | Weekly to bi-weekly |

-| Limitations | Single ETF as market proxy; does not capture private market valuations, venture capital flows, or non-US-listed AI equities; ETF composition changes over time |
+| Limitations | Does not capture private market valuations, venture capital flows, or non-US-listed AI equities; ETF composition changes over time |

 | Field | Detail |